Azure/open-service-broker-azure/docs/reviewing.md

-# Reviewing Azure Service Broker Code
+# Reviewing Open Service Broker for Azure Code

 This is a guide for reviewers of pull requests (PRs) and code in this repository.